 The Peninsula Trails Coalition

 The Peninsula Trails Coalition (PTC) was formed in 1987 to represent the hiking, biking and equestrian communities of the North Olympic Peninsula.
 It was incorporated as a non-profit corporation of the State of Washington in 1988 and granted 501(c)3 status.
 Its mission was to establish a shared trail for its constituent groups.
 The trail was to connect the population centers of the area, from Port Townsend on Puget Sound west to Forks, about 100 miles, utilizing as much as possible the abandoned Milwaukee Railroad corridor.
 This mission was later expanded to extend the trail another 25 miles to LaPush on the Pacific Ocean.
-During the 24 years since the inception of the PTC, the trail has been named the Olympic Discovery Trail and has grown from a vision of the coalition members to a broadly accepted regional objective.
+During the 27 years since the inception of the PTC, the trail has been named the Olympic Discovery Trail and has grown from a vision of the coalition members to a broadly accepted regional objective.
 The trail is now nearing 60% completion with major projects underway.
 Right of way acquisition in process can bring us near 90% if successful.